isa-ulisboa/greends-dms-exercises/dms_ex_17_practice_INE_dashboard.md

 dashboard of Agricultural Census database as a motivation for the queries to be performed.

+> Your solutions for this exercise should be submitted via Moodle.You should save all SQL queries in one SQL script to be submitted.
+The deadline for submissions is **13th December 2024**.

 ## Introduction

 Through our course, we have used data from the 2019 Agricultural Census to build